paulbehrisch/paulb.im/content/_index.md

-My name is **Paul Behrisch**.
-I'm a German 🇩🇪 **DevOps** and **Cloud engineer** living in the greater Toronto area, Canada 🇨🇦.

-Before moving to Canada, I worked in Australia 🇦🇺, Singapore 🇸🇬, Hong Kong 🇭🇰, Taiwan 🇹🇼, New Zealand 🇳🇿.
+Hi, I'm Paul Behrisch!
+I work at [me&u](https://www.meandu.com/) as a Staff Platform Engineer based in Sydney, Australia.

-I have a decade of experience working across different industries including Banking, FinTech, Startups, Insurance as well as the public sector.
+With a decade of experience spanning multiple industries such as Banking, FinTech, Startups, Insurance, and the public sector, I bring a diverse and comprehensive background to the table.

-I also hold various IT certifications including:
+I hold several advanced IT certifications, including:

 - AWS Solutions architect associate
 - Azure DevOps expert